Start an LLC in New York

 How to Start an LLC in New York

-A limited liability company (LLC) is a business entity that offers strong liability protection, flexible management structure, and certain tax advantages.
+A New York limited liability company (LLC) is a business entity that offers strong liability protection, flexible management structure, and certain tax advantages.
 To start an LLC in New York, you’ll need to file Articles of Organization with the New York Division of Corporations, State Records and Uniform Commercial Code, pay the $200 filing fee, and publish notice of your LLC in two New York newspapers.
 But first, you should choose a name and a registered agent for your LLC.
 Officially forming an LLC in New York can take anywhere between a day and a month to process your formation paperwork after receiving it, depending on how you file, but fulfilling the publication requirement will take at least six weeks.
 Sound complicated?
 It is.
 But we'll take you through it.